event4u-app/data-helpers/docs/data-mapper.md

 Hooks let you observe and customize mapping at various stages.
 You can pass hooks to `map()`/`mapMany()` via the `$hooks` parameter.

-Typed hook contexts are now passed to callbacks by default.
-Legacy array contexts remain supported.
-Context classes also implement ArrayAccess so `$ctx['srcPath']` still works.
+Typed hook contexts are passed to callbacks.
+Use the typed context classes to access hook data and paths.

 Supported hook names and preferred signatures: